 Detection of implant ruptures (particularly silicone implant ruptures) are difficult on mammography and detection of intra-capsular silicone ruptures are almost impossible on mammography.

-Ultrasound may demonstrate a snowstorm appearance of an extra-capsular rupture, or the stepladder sign of an intra-capsular rupture (a normal implant should usually be anechoic).
-At the time of writing (2010), the overall sensitivity and specificity rates on ultrasound are thought to range between ~ 59 - 85 % and ~ 55 - 79 % respectively 7.
+Ultrasound may demonstrate a "snowstorm appearance" of an extracapsular rupture or the "stepladder sign" of an intracapsular rupture (a normal implant should usually be anechoic).
+Ultrasound overall performs poorly, with sensitivity and specificity rates ranging between ~59-85% and ~55-79% respectively 7.

-Considered most sensitive for detection of implant rupture.
-Often does not required contrast if the indication is solely for this purpose
+MRI is considered the most sensitive for the detection of implant rupture.
+Contrast is often not required if the indication is solely for this purpose.

 - 1. Safvi A. Linguine sign.
 Radiology.
 2000;216 (3): 838-9.
 Radiology (full text) - Pubmed citation

 - 2. Pope TL.
 Aunt Minnie's Atlas and Imaging-Specific Diagnosis.
 Lippincott Williams & Wilkins.
 (2003) ISBN:0781741602.
 Read it at Google Books - Find it at Amazon

 - 3. O'Brien W, O'brien WT, Sr. Top 3 Differentials in Radiology, A Case Review.
 Thieme Medical Pub.
 (2009) ISBN:1604062266.
 Read it at Google Books - Find it at Amazon